-8th Bullet point - the occurrence of an insolvency event in relation to the seller;
+8th Bullet point - the occurrence of an insolvency event in relation to the seller:

-10th bullet point - the seller is in breach of its obligations under the mortgage sale agreement, but only if such breach, where capable of remedy, is not remedied to the reasonable satisfaction of Funding 2 (acting in accordance with the controlling beneficiary deed) within 90 calendar days; and (ii) any of Fitch, Moody's and S&P has confirmed that the then current ratings of the then rated notes will be withdrawn, downgraded or qualified as a result of such breach, PROVIDED THAT: (1) this provision shall not apply if the seller has delivered a certificate to the mortgages trustee, Funding 2, each new Funding beneficiary and/or the Funding 2 security trustee, as applicable, that the occurrence of such event does not impact the designation as a "simple, transparent and standardised" securitisation (within the meaning of the Securitisation) in respect of any series or class of notes then outstanding which are intended to satisfy the STS Requirements; and (2) this provision shall be subject to such amendment as the seller may require so long as the seller delivers a certificate to the mortgages trustee, any funding company and/or any Funding security trustee, as applicable, that the amendment of such event does not impact the designation as a 'simple, transparent and standardised' securitisation (within the meaning of the Securitisation Regulation) in respect of any series or class of notes then outstanding which are intended to satisfy the STS Requirements.
+10th bullet point - the seller is in breach of its obligations under the mortgage sale agreement, but only if such breach, where capable of remedy, is not remedied to the reasonable satisfaction of Funding 2 (acting in accordance with the controlling beneficiary deed) within 90 calendar days; and (ii) any of Fitch, Moody's and S&P has confirmed that the then current ratings of the then rated notes will be withdrawn, downgraded or qualified as a result of such breach, PROVIDED THAT: (1) this provision shall not apply if the seller has delivered a certificate to the mortgages trustee, Funding 2, each new Funding beneficiary and/or the Funding 2 security trustee, as applicable, that the occurrence of such event does not impact the designation as a "simple, transparent and standardised" securitisation (within the meaning of the Securitisation Regulation) in respect of any series or class of notes then outstanding which are intended to satisfy the STS Requirements.

+Regulation) in respect of any series or class of notes then outstanding which are intended to satisfy the STS Requirements.